 Though if you are not satisfied with its editing capabilities FastStone itself provides you with an option to use an external editing program, talk about being too modest.

 For those of you looking specifically for a storage solution Flickr and Amazon Prime Photo are your best bet.
 Flickr is one of the best photo management and sharing applications in the world, and it is fairly simple to use.
-The first thing you will need to use Flickr is a Yahoo account; you will need this account to sign up for Flickr.
 Once you are signed up you can explore Flickr to understand how incredible a service it really is.
-It provides its users with 1TB of free space and offers a simple interface for editing, managing and sharing photos.
+It provides its users with the ability to save 1000 photos for free after which the service is chargeable.
 You can create your personal collections and albums and share the same with your family and friends.
 Flickr is also available as an app for Android and iOS and you can use the same account on all your devices.
-With Flickr , our photos really do travel with you.

 Amazon Prime Photos is also a service identical to Picasa and Flickr in terms of storage.
 Just like Picasa uses a Google account and Flickr uses a Yahoo account, Amazon Prime Photos uses an Amazon account.
 With an eligible Prime membership, you receive free storage for all of your photos in Amazon Cloud Drive, as well as an additional 5GB of free storage space for personal video and document storage.
 You can download the Amazon Prime app to add photos from your Android or iOS device or install the Cloud Drive application for PC and Mac to add photos from your computer.